z3nnn/nuctrack_test_r2/README.md

 To batch process the whole folder:

 1. Open Fiji and launch **Plugins → Tracking → NucTrack**
 2. Check the tooltips!
-If something is not clear they have useful information
+If you dont understand something they have useful information
 3. In the plugin window, check batch mode box, and load the input root folder `Mic10KD_Ctrl` using the Browse button
 4. Load the segmented object filename, in this case `segmito.tif` using its Browse button
 5. Load the tracked object filename, in this case `tracks.mdf` using its Browse button